HansKristian-Work/vkd3d-proton/README.md

 ```
 in order to pull in all the submodules which are needed for building.

-## Building VKD3D
+## Building VKD3D-Proton

 ### Requirements:
 - [wine](https://www.winehq.org/) (for `widl`) [for native builds]
   - On Windows this may be substituted for [Strawberry Perl](http://strawberryperl.com/) as it ships `widl` and is easy to find and install -- although this dependency may be eliminated in the future.
-- [Meson](http://mesonbuild.com/) build system (at least version 0.51)
+- [Meson](http://mesonbuild.com/) build system (at least version 0.49)
 - [glslang](https://github.com/KhronosGroup/glslang) compiler
 - [Mingw-w64](http://mingw-w64.org/) compiler, headers and tools (at least version 7.0) [for cross-builds for d3d12.dll which are default]

 ### Building:
 #### The simple way
-Inside the VKD3D directory, run:
+Inside the VKD3D-Proton directory, run:
 ```
 ./package-release.sh master /your/target/directory --no-package
 ```

-This will create a folder `vkd3d-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of VKD3D, which can be set up in the same way as the release versions as noted above.
+This will create a folder `vkd3d-master` in `/your/target/directory`, which contains both 32-bit and 64-bit versions of VKD3D-Proton, which can be set up in the same way as the release versions as noted above.

 If you want to build natively (ie. for `libvkd3d-proton.so`), pass `--native` to the build script.
 This option will make it build using your system's compilers.

 In order to preserve the build directories for development, pass `--dev-build` to the script.
 This option implies `--no-package`.
-After making changes to the source code, you can then do the following to rebuild VKD3D:
+After making changes to the source code, you can then do the following to rebuild VKD3D-Proton:
 ```
 # change to build.86 for 32-bit
-cd /your/target/directory/build.64
-ninja install
+ninja -C /your/target/directory/build.64 install
 ```

 #### Compiling manually (cross for d3d12.dll, default)
 ```
 # 64-bit build.
 meson --cross-file build-win64.txt --buildtype release --prefix /your/vkd3d-proton/directory build.64

-cd build.64
-ninja install
+ninja -C build.64 install

 # 32-bit build
 meson --cross-file build-win32.txt --buildtype release --prefix /your/vkd3d-proton/directory build.86

-cd build.86
-ninja install
+ninja -C build.86 install
 ```

 #### Compiling manually (native)
 ```
 # 64-bit build.
 meson --buildtype release --prefix /your/vkd3d-proton/directory build.64

-cd build.64
-ninja install
+ninja -C build.64 install

 # 32-bit build
 CC="gcc -m32" CXX="g++ -m32" \
 PKG_CONFIG_PATH="/usr/lib32/pkgconfig:/usr/lib/i386-linux-gnu/pkgconfig:/usr/lib/pkgconfig" \
 meson --buildtype release --prefix /your/vkd3d-proton/directory build.86

-cd build.86
-ninja install
+ninja -C build.86 install
 ```

-## Using VKD3D
+## Using VKD3D-Proton

-VKD3D can be used by projects that target Direct3D 12 as a drop-in replacement
-at build-time with some modest source modifications.

-If VKD3D is available when building Wine, then Wine will use it to support
-Direct3D 12 applications.
+The intended way to use VKD3D-Proton is as a native Win32 d3d12.dll.
+This serves as a drop-in replacement for D3D12, and can be used in Wine (Proton or vanilla flavors), or on Windows.

+VKD3D-Proton does not supply the necessary DXGI component.
+VKD3D-Proton can be used with either DXVK's DXGI implementation, or
+Wine's DXGI implementation.
+VKD3D-Proton implements its own IDXGISwapChain when built as a native d3d12.dll.

+### A note on using VKD3D-Proton on Windows

+Native Windows use is mostly relevant for developer testing purposes.
+Do not expect games running on Windows 7 or 8.1 to magically make use of VKD3D-Proton,
+as many games will only even attempt to load d3d12.dll if they are running on Windows 10.

+### Native Linux build

+A native Linux binary can be built, but it is not intended to be compatible with upstream Wine.
+A native option is mostly relevant for development purposes.

 ## Environment variables

-Most of the environment variables used by VKD3D are for debugging purposes.
+Most of the environment variables used by VKD3D-Proton are for debugging purposes.
 The
 environment variables are not considered a part of API and might be changed or
-removed in the future versions of VKD3D.
+removed in the future versions of VKD3D-Proton.

 Some of debug variables are lists of elements.
 Elements must be separated by
 commas or semicolons.